 On the following shave I did not shave immediately after showering but instead did a minimal face prep: a quick wash with a pre-shave soap then again lathering with Nancy Boy (I thought about using Gillette PURE shave cream but ultimately decided not to because I figured someone who spent the money on the razor would not “cheap out” on a mass market cream).
 This time the razor’s heating effect was more noticeable and, yes, even pleasant.
 Once again an easy DFS but “baby’s butt smooth” (BBS) took a little more work.

 OK, I’m realizing that the best results from this razor may come from the thinnest possible lubrication and minimal skin prep.
 So my next shaves with the GilletteLabs Heated Razor were with shave oil: I tried Pacific Shaving’s Natural Shave Oil and Village Barber Shaving Oil.

 The heating effect of the razor was much more pronounced and getting that BBS shave feel was easier to achieve.

 There are two cartridges included with the razor.
 After several months of use these cartridges seem to last slightly longer than a “regular” Gillette Fusion cartridge.
 However “your mileage may vary” depending on your individual circumstances.

 Pricing of the razor and replacement cartridges aside, I think this razor does represent some interesting technological applications.
-However, in a practical sense, it seems to me “a hammer searching for a nail.”

 If you use a thin lubrication product, like a gel or an oil on (relatively) cool skin, you will be much more likely to enjoy the feeling of the GilletteLabs Heated Razor.